ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Pre-built
 ^^^^^^^^^
-Note, that a pre-built library is usually only available as a shared object, that needs to be linked dynamically (no static linking).
+A pre-built library is usually only available as a shared object, that needs to be linked dynamically.
 Furthermore, it may contain components that you don't need, resulting in a bloated app.
 It may even miss something, that you could achieve by compiling it yourself.
 Sometimes, a library is available in the Ubuntu Repositories, but is not installable for the architecture you need (likely ``armhf``).
 In this case you have to compile the library as described above.

 If the library is available in the Ubuntu Repositories, you can add it to the dependencies list, like this: